 In views, data can be viewed only by whoever has permission to do so.
 Also, some sensitive data from a table can be omitted when creating a view.
 For example, your employees should not have access to social security data, so creating a View without the SSN column can achieve this goal.

 Data Grid Manipulation

 Some tables may contain too many columns, making it harder to see the essential information without scrolling left and right.
-A view is simply the way the data is presented by only showing the most important columns to a specific user.
-Also, columns in a view can be reordered, making it easy to put desired columns first, without the need of altering the table.
+A view is simply how the data is presented by only showing the most important columns to a specific user.
+Also, columns in a view can be reordered, making it easy to put desired columns first without altering the table.